 Your Company is transparent about the sustainability challenges.
 Identifying which economic environmental and social issues are most important for the business environment and stakeholders is most important.
 The sustainability efforts include reduction of pollution waste elimination effective use and recycling of existing natural resources (such as water oil gas and metal) and energy saving.
 Your Company also keeps an eye on the sustainability of its upstream partners.
 It has conducted several vendor sustainability programs in all the regions involving almost all the critical vendors.
 They have been given periodic training on Risk Assessment Environment Health & Safety and Quality for the sustainability of their businesses.

 CORPORATE SOCIAL RESPONSIBILITY

-The Board of Directors of your Company has approved a Corporate Social Responsibility(CSR) Policy namely "EIL CSR Policy" in accordance with Section 135 of the Companies Act 2013 and the Companies (Corporate Social Responsibility Policy) Rules 2014notified by the Ministry of Corporate Affairs Government of India which is available on your Company's website at http:// www.exideindustries.com/investors/governance-policies . aspx.
+The Board of Directors of your Company has approved a CSR Policy viz.
+EIL CSR Policy in accordance with Section 135 of the Companies Act 2013 and the Companies (Corporate Social Responsibility Policy) Rules 2014 notified by the Ministry of Corporate Affairs Government of India which is available on your Company's website at http:// www.exideindustries.com/investors/governance-policies . aspx.
 The CSR policy underlines the guiding principles and mechanisms for undertaking various CSR activities/ programs by the Company.

-The disclosures as per Rule 9 of Companies (Corporate Social Responsibility Policy) Rules 2014 is annexed hereto as ("Annexure IV").
+The disclosure in line with Rule 9 of the Companies (Corporate Social Responsibility Policy) Rules 2014 is annexed as Annexure - IV.

-A strong internal controls framework is an essential prerequisite of growing business.
-In this context to the best of their knowledge and belief and according to the information and explanations obtained by them your Directors state that your Company's internal control systems are commensurate with its size and scale of operations that are designed to provide reasonable assurance that the Company's financial statements are reliable and prepared in accordance with the law.
+A strong internal control framework is an essential prerequisite of a growing business.
+In this context your Directors to the best of their knowledge and belief and according to the information and explanations obtained by them state that your Company's internal control systems are commensurate with its size and scale of operations that are designed to provide reasonable assurance that the Company's financial statements are reliable and prepared in accordance with the law.